Jody Williams (Afrikaans singer): Idols

-On 9 December 2007, Jody beat out 21-year-old fellow Cape Townian, Andriëtte Norman on the season finale, which saw a record-breaking 7,803,990 votes being cast.
+On 9 December 2007, Jody beat out 21-year-old fellow Capetonian, Andriëtte Norman on the season finale, which saw a record-breaking 7,803,990 votes being cast.
 It was the first season where votes could be cast through the social-networking communication device "MXit"; hence the record-breaking votes.
 Jody was said to have the majority of support in both the adult and teenager fanbases.
 Jody described her song choices during the competition:I chose songs I knew because it would makes my performances easier.
 I didn't want to try to learn a whole new song and then forget my words.

 With most of the South African Idols fading after winning the competition, Jody reassured her fans:I'm not gonna fade I'll always be there making new music for you guys.

 Her winnings included a record deal with Sony BMG, a Citroen C1, a Cardies hamper, cellphone and spa treatments for a year and Yamaha music and sound equipment among other prizes.
 From Idols, Jody grew to become more mature and more confident with herself, and her performing and vocal abilities.